zyphlar/influxdb.org/source/docs/v0.9/query_language/querying_data.md

 ## Select and Time Ranges

-By default, InfluxDB returns data in time descending order.
+By default, InfluxDB returns data in time-ascending order.

 ```sql
 SELECT value FROM response_times;